G Suite contacts explained

 in your contacts.

-The screenshot above shows how the global directory will appear to a domain user (contacts preview mode on)
+The screenshot above shows how the global directory will appear to a domain user.

 Making sure domain users can see external contacts